-Automated Cell Counter - an Overview
+Automated Cell Counters - an Overview

 Automated cell counting has been on the rise for several years and is the current state of the art, at least in the industry.
 The reason behind this is due to the advantages of automated counting over the classical counting with a Neubauer chamber or Thoma chamber.
 On this page we try to give an overview of automated cell counting and present a comparison of counter suppliers.
 For those who want to buy a counter, we want to point out advantages and disadvantages and provide support in choosing a cell counter.
 Of course, we can only provide the information we receive from manufacturers and users.
 If you have had positive or negative experience with your counter, we are looking forward to your feedback or comments by mail or phone.
 Cell counting is an essential basis for controlling cellular growth via growth curves.
-For this reason, counting methods and automated cell counters are topics in our Cell Culture Basic Course and in the advanced training courses Cell Culture Bioassays and QM in Cell Culture. |
+For this reason, counting methods and automated cell counters are topics in our Cell Culture Basic Course and in the advanced training courses Cell Culture Bioassays and QA in Cell Culture. |

 Topic of this cell counter overview